 - Call for Entries: Opens July 24, 2017 – Closes September 22, 2017

-- Mandatory Grant Application Workshop: Saturday, August 26th from 1 – 2:30 pm at 440 Civic Center Plaza, City Council Chambers, between Nevin and Barrett.
+- Mandatory Grant Application Workshop: Saturday, August 26th from 1 – 2:30 pm at City Hall, 450 Civic Center Plaza, Richmond Conference Room, at Barrett and 27th Street.
 The workshop will help you with the application process and any NPA program questions you may have.

 - Application Deadline: September 22, 2017